netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-api-gateway-openshift.md

 ## Delete the instance and operator

-To delete an instance of the CRD you have to delete the Citrix ingress controller instance from the user interface.
+To delete an instance of the CRD you have to delete the Netscaler ingress controller instance from the user interface.
 Select the three vertical dots on the right side of the instance as shown in the following image and then click **Delete CitrixIngressController**.

 ![OpenShift Operator Install](../media/openshift-api8.png)